wol-e/smw_music/README.md

  - programming
  - composition

 in order to create some SMW custom songs.
 My first goal was to get a song published on smwcentral.net, the main page for this community.
 I managed to do this with 'haunted house 2001', see song list below.
-I will keep composing according to my time and inspiration.
+I will hopefully keep composing according to my time and inspiration.
 Maybe, some day I'll have a song someone cosiders to use for a hack, that would be nice.

 ## Song list
 ### Published
  - *Haunted house 2001*: An unsettling piece for ghost houses and such.
 It's a bit weird and has some drawbacks.
 The beat and harmony is a bit naive and it's overall quite repetitive.
-However, I managed to achieve a qulity to get it published.
+However, I managed to achieve a quality to get it published.
 I actually like the third section of it, maybe some day I'll create a new composition around it.
 Here you find the [Source](haunted_house_2001) and the [publication](https://www.smwcentral.net/?p=section&a=details&id=22713) on smw central.

 ### In development
  - *Unnamed String quartet*: work in progress.
 A more conventional piece for strings.
 Intending to practice composition essentials.
 [Source.](unnamed_string_quartet)